TamaraGunkel/drozer/README.md

 4. [Twisted](https://pypi.python.org/pypi/Twisted) 10.2 or greater

 5. [Java Development Kit 1.7](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html)
+A symlink to the `javac` script named `javac7` must exist in `/bin` to make the installation work.
+The symlink is used because the `javac` command refers to newer Java versions in newer Ubuntu systems.

 **Note: On Windows please ensure that the path to javac.exe is added to the PATH environment variable.**